TobikoData/sqlmesh/docs/quick_start.md

 7   7        1           1  2020-01-07
 ```

 You can see that new_column was added to your dataset.
-The production table was not modified and you can validate this by querying the table.
+The production table was not modified; you can validate this by querying the table:

 ```
 (.env) [user@computer sqlmesh-example]$ sqlmesh fetchdf "select * from sqlmesh_example.example_incremental_model"